dcharalab/WebApp/README.md

 # WebApp

 This app gets you details for a given Ip.
-Use of DDD - Clean Arch - Mediator Pattern - CQRS

 For the whole project to work we have 2 main dependencies.
 1) SQLExpress, where IPdb exists.